acorg/lispmds/README.md

 # Installation on Mac OS X via brew

 The following is known to work on OS X Yosemite 10.10.2.
-We do not yet have installation instructions for other flavors of UNIX or other operating systems.ñ
+We do not yet have installation instructions for other flavors of UNIX or other operating systems.

 ## Allegro Common Lisp